walkframe/covertable/README.rst

   - greedy method is about seven times faster than before.
   - greedy method got an option `tolerance` to balance speed and results.

+  - sequenctial sorter has already dropped.

+    - It does not work well in TypeScript.

+      - The number of combinations would be huge.

 :1.1.x: